mol3earth/bayleef/docs/reference/cli.rst

-.. module:: usgs.scripts
+.. module:: bayleef.scripts

 .. cli:

-USGS CLI
+BAYLEEF CLI
 ========

 This library comes with a command line interface to expose many common requests, such as authenticating, searching, downloading, and obtaining metadata.